garrandall/popular-music-data/tracks/come-as-you-are-peter-wolf.md

 Come as you are, now come on
 Come as you are, and well have a ball
 Ain't gonna be no masquerade
-Come as you are, or dont come at all
+Come as you are, or don't come at all

 Therell be a high time, high time after layside
 Barry and the boys are going in for free